cynthiahenaff/color-scheme-generator/README.md

 # color-scheme-generator

-# color-scheme-generator
+Generate your colour gradient from a hexadecimal colour using a CLI

-To generate your color scheme, run
+Just run
 ```
-yarn start
+npx @chenaff/color-scheme
 ```

 Enter your color in hexadecimal